We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - With a plunge-base router, springs hold the cutter away from the workpiece until the user applies downward force.
 However, they can lock in the down position if required.
 With plunge action, the cut doesn’t have to start at the edge of the material, allowing for the cutting of grooves and slots.

 The other main difference between plunge and fixed routers is physical size.
-Many wood routers have twin handles to provide stable control whereas “palm” routers are smaller and only require one hand to hold the main body of the tool.
+Many wood routers, especially plunge routers, have twin handles to provide stable control whereas “palm” routers are smaller and only require one hand to hold the main body of the tool.
 The latter are usually fixed base, though a plunge adapter might be available as an accessory.

 Projects

-The type of projects planned significantly affects which wood router a beginner chooses.
+The right wood router for a beginner can greatly depend on the type of projects they have planned.
 These handy tools can cut decorative moldings on door frames, mortise and tenon joints for fine furniture, fit hinges to small jewelry boxes, and plenty more.

 A wood router needs stability to cut accurately.
 If the base rocks around, so will cuts.
 Guides can help a beginner maintain control, but a large router on a small workpiece isn’t ideal.
 Equally, a small router is unlikely to have the power for continuous heavy-duty work.

 Most of the wood routers in the top picks section are midrange tools designed to offer great versatility in projects and work easily for beginners.
-It is nevertheless important to consider the type of tasks they’ll most often be used for before choosing the best wood router.
+It is nevertheless important to consider the type of tasks before choosing the best wood router.
 Enthusiastic woodworkers and professionals frequently end up with more than one router to cover all of their eventualities.

 Collet Size